 Even if you’re not self-employed, you may want to separate your spending money from your house payments, ensuring you never have to worry about accidentally overspending and missing a payment.

 Along the same line, it can help have multiple savings or money market accounts with different purposes.
 You might have separate accounts for an emergency fund, saving to buy a house, or a college fund for kids.
-While this compartmentalization can be accomplished with budgeting software like
+While this compartmentalization can be accomplished with budgeting software like You Need a Budget (YNAB),

 If you want to be intentional about how all of your money is being used, setting up multiple bank accounts with different purposes might be helpful.